rezwanJamee/django-passwordgenerator/README.md

 ### Tools used in the project:
-Python 3 and Django 3.2 framework.
+HTML, Bootstrap, Python 3 and Django 3.2 framework.